Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Results

 In the upper panel, the \texttt{VoidFinder} profiles show a high degree of agreement across the entire radial range, indicating that the internal density structure of VoidFinder voids is well preserved in the reconstruction.
 In the lower panel, the \texttt{REVOLVER} profiles are also broadly consistent with those from the simulation box.
 The core underdensity and transition radius are accurately recovered, although the reconstructed volume exhibits a slightly elevated density ratio at larger radii ($r/r_{\mathrm{e}} \approx 1.5$).

 This small offset likely reflects residual differences in large-scale clustering between the ELUCID volume and the full simulation box, rather than a systematic failure of the reconstruction.
-Overall, the close agreement between the two confirms that the ELUCID reconstruction robustly preserves the statistical and structural properties of cosmic voids.
+Overall, the close agreement between the two suggests that the ELUCID reconstruction preserves the main statistical and structural properties of cosmic voids at a broadly consistent level.